-Currently, the offline software of the SPD experiment - SpdRoot - is derived from the FairRoot soft-2907 ware [416] and it is capable of Monte Carlo simulation, event reconstruction, and data analysis and visu-2908 alization.
+Currently, the offline software of the SPD experiment - SpdRoot - is derived from the FairRoot software [420] and it is capable of Monte Carlo simulation, event reconstruction, and data analysis and visualization.
 The SPD detector description is flexible and based on the ROOT geometry package.
-Proton-2909 proton collisions are simulated using a multipurpose generator Pythia8 [417].
-Deuteron-deuteron collisions are simulated using a modern implementation of the FRITIOF model [418, 419], while UrQMD [420, 2911 421] generator is used to simulate nucleus-nucleus interactions.
-Transportation of secondary particles 2912 through the material of the SPD setup and the simulation of detector response is provided by Geant4 2913 toolkit [422-424].
-Track reconstruction uses GenFit toolkit [425] and KFparticle package [426] is used 2914 to reconstruct primary and secondary vertices.
-The central database is going to be established to keep 2915 and distribute run information, slow control data and calibration constants.
-2916
+Proton-proton collisions are simulated using a multipurpose generator Pythia8 [421].
+Deuteron-deuteron collisions are simulated using a modern implementation of the FRITIOF model [422, 423], while UrQMD [424, 425] generator is used to simulate nucleus-nucleus interactions.
+Transportation of secondary particles through the material of the SPD setup and the simulation of detector response is provided by Geant4 toolkit [426-428].
+Track reconstruction uses GenFit toolkit [429] and KFparticle package [430] is used to reconstruct primary and secondary vertices.
+The central database is going to be established to keep and distribute run information, slow control data and calibration constants.

-Recent developments in computing hardware resulted in the rapid increase in potential processing capac-2917 ity from increases in the core count of CPUs and wide CPU registers.
-Alternative processing architectures 2918 have become more commonplace.
-These range from the many-core architecture based on x86_64 compatible cores to numerous alternatives such as other CPU architectures (ARM, PowerPC) and special 2920 co-processors/accelerators: (GPUs, FPGA, etc).
-For GPUs, for instance, the processing model is very 2921 different, allowing a much greater fraction of the die to be dedicated to arithmetic calculations, but at a 2922 price in programming difficulty and memory handling for the developer that tends to be specific to each 2923 processor generation.
-Further developments may even see the use of FPGAs for more general-purpose 2924 2925
+Recent developments in computing hardware resulted in the rapid increase in potential processing capacity from increases in the core count of CPUs and wide CPU registers.
+Alternative processing architectures have become more commonplace.
+These range from the many-core architecture based on x86_64 compatible cores to numerous alternatives such as other CPU architectures (ARM, PowerPC) and special co-processors/accelerators: (GPUs, FPGA, etc).
+For GPUs, for instance, the processing model is very different, allowing a much greater fraction of the die to be dedicated to arithmetic calculations, but at a price in programming difficulty and memory handling for the developer that tends to be specific to each processor generation.
+Further developments may even see the use of FPGAs for more general-purpose tasks.

 The effective use of these computing resources may provide a significant improvement in offline data processing.
 However, the offline software should be capable to do it by taking advantage of concurrent programming techniques, such as vectorization and thread-based programming.
 Currently, the SPD software framework, SpdRoot, cannot use these techniques effectively.
-The studies of the concurrent capable software frameworks (e.g. ALFA [427], Key4Hep [428]) are needed to provide input for the proper choice of the offline software for Day-1 of the SPD detector operation, as well as a dedicated R&D effort to find proper solutions for the development of efficient cross-platform code.
+The studies of the concurrent-capable software frameworks (e.g. ALFA [431], Key4Hep [432]) are needed to provide input for the proper choice of the offline software for Day-1 of the SPD detector operation, as well as a dedicated R&D effort to find proper solutions for the development of efficient cross-platform code.

-2933 A git-based infrastructure for the SPD software development already established at JINR [429].
+A git-based infrastructure for the SPD software development already established at JINR [433].